travis-ci/docs-travis-ci-com/blog/_posts/2012-05-02-announcing-pull-request-support.md

 This feature, combined with the [Fork and Edit](https://github.com/blog/844-forking-with-the-edit-button) button, made contributing a no brainer.

-Especially the roundtrip time for documentation fixes, like typos, broken examples, etc. went down to sometimes just a few seconds.
+Especially the round-trip time for documentation fixes, like typos, broken examples, etc. went down to sometimes just a few seconds.

 Contributing a fix became as simple as two clicks on GitHub.
 Making contributions that easy lowers the barrier and thereby strengthens the Open Source ecosystem.